anorb/spudo/README.md

 ### Why are there two embed.go files (embed/embed.go) and (utils/embed.go)?

 Due to the plugins being statically compiled, if I only had embed/embed.go it would require the plugin to be 10mb+ as it would pull in discordgo since Embed struct acts as a wrapper around discordgo.MessageEmbed.
-For the plugins, use utils/embed.go which has limited dependencies and allow PluGo to convert it inside the bot and keep the plugin .so files ~1mb.
+For the plugins, use utils/embed.go which has limited dependencies and allow Spudo to convert it inside the bot and keep the plugin .so files ~1mb.

 ### What if I want to put the config.toml file somewhere else?
 ```sh